EduardoGarrido90/spearmint_ppesmoc/README.md

 ## Parallel Predictive Entropy Search for Multi-objective Bayesian Optimization with Constraints Spearmint branch.
 ========================================================================================

-Spearmint is a Python 2.7 software package to perform Bayesian optimization.
-The Software is designed to automatically run experiments (thus the code name spearmint) in a manner that iteratively adjusts a number of parameters so as to minimize some objective in as few runs as possible.
+Spearmint is a Python 2.7 software package to perform Bayesian optimization, a class of methods that deliver state of the art results when performing the hyper-parameter tuning of machine learning algorithms.
+The Software is designed to automatically run experiments (thus the code name spearmint) in a manner that iteratively adjusts a number of parameters defined in an input space so as to minimize some objective (or a set of objectives) in as few runs as possible, assuming that each evaluation is costly, noisy and we lack its analytical expression.

 ## IMPORTANT: Please read about the license
 Spearmint is under an **Academic and Non-Commercial Research Use License**.
 Before using spearmint please be aware of the [license](LICENSE.md).
 If you do not qualify to use spearmint you can ask to obtain a license as detailed in the [license](LICENSE.md) or you can use the older open source code version (which is somewhat outdated) at https://github.com/JasperSnoek/spearmint.